Fl. R. Gen. Prac. Jud. Admin. 2.535

 (C) Participants have a duty to protect confidential information.

-(3) the use of scopists, text editors, alternating court reporters, or other means to expedite the finalization of the certified transcript; and
+(3) use of scopists, text editors, alternating court reporters, or other means to expedite the finalization of the certified transcript; and

-(4) the imposition of reasonable restrictions on work assignments by employee or contract approved court reporters to ensure that transcript production in capital cases is given a priority.
+(4) imposition of reasonable restrictions on work assignments by employee or contract approved court reporters to ensure that transcript production in capital cases is given a priority.

 Fl.
 R. Gen. Prac.
 Jud.
 Admin.
 2.535

-Amended effective 10/19/2023; Amended by 190 So.3d 1053, effective 3/24/2016; amended effective 3/24/2016; amended by 148 So.3d 1171, effective 1/1/2015; amended by 102 So.3d 451, effective 6/21/2012; amended by 24 So.3d 47, effective 11/12/2009; amended by 13 So.3d 1044, effective 7/16/2009.
+Amended by SC2023-1170, effective 1/1/2025; amended effective 10/19/2023; Amended by 190 So.3d 1053, effective 3/24/2016; amended effective 3/24/2016; amended by 148 So.3d 1171, effective 1/1/2015; amended by 102 So.3d 451, effective 6/21/2012; amended by 24 So.3d 47, effective 11/12/2009; amended by 13 So.3d 1044, effective 7/16/2009.

 Committee Note

-The definitions of "electronic record" in subdivision (a)(5) and of "official record" in subdivision (a)(6) are intended to clarify that when a court proceeding is electronically recorded by means of audio, analog, digital, or video equipment, and is also recorded via a written transcript prepared by a court reporter, the written transcript shall be the "official record" of the proceeding to the exclusion of all electronic records.
+The definitions of "electronic record" in subdivision (a)(5) and of "official record" in subdivision (a)(6) are intended to clarify that when a court proceeding is electronically recorded by means of audio, analog, digital, or video equipment, and is also recorded via a written transcript prepared by a court reporter, the written transcript is the "official record" of the proceeding to the exclusion of all electronic records.
 While the term "record" is used within Rule 2.535 and within Fla.
 R. App.
 P. 9.200, it has a different meaning within the unique context of each rule.
 Accordingly, the meaning of the term "record" as defined for purposes of this rule does not in any way alter, amend, change, or conflict with the meaning of the term "record" as defined for appellate purposes in Fla.
 R. App.
 P. 9.200(a).